flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### Defeat

 On the other side, this check is only executed once at the start, so manually swapping the disc just after passing the check can defeat this protection... with the risk of damaging the drive.
-Later on, some games took matters into their own hands and often reinitialised the drive in-game so the check would be executed again, this was done in an effort to prevent users from performing the 'swap trick'.
+Later on, some games took matters into their own hands and often reinitialised the drive in-game so the check would be executed again, this was done to prevent users from performing the 'swap trick'.

 Alternatively, tiny boards programmed to mock the wobble signal could be soldered in the console.
 These boards are known as **Modchips** and, while legally questionable, they were incredibly popular.